CanadianADLlab/UnityXRTools/README.md

 <br>
 bool SnapTonController2Hand -> does the same thing but for the second hand
 <br>
-float ThrowVelocityMultiplier -> the multiplier of the velocity when you release by default its set to 1 if you wan't throwing to feel more powerful increase the number.
+float ThrowVelocityMultiplier -> the multiplier of the velocity when you release by default its set to 1 if you want throwing to feel more powerful increase the number.
 <br>
 float ThrowTorqueMultiplier -> the same thing but for torque

 <h3>InteractableSecondaryGrab</h3>
-This scripts makes the object look at secondary hand when grabbed.
-To use attatch to any object that has InteractableObject attatched.
+This script makes the object look at secondary hand when grabbed.
+To use attach to any object that has InteractableObject attached.
 <br>
 Public var descriptions
 <br>
 bool ReverseGrabLook -> just makes the object look in the other direction if true.

 <h3>XRInteractableHands</h3>
 This scripts enables a hand on a object when grabbed, used to give the illusion that the users hands are holding something.
-Attatch to a object with InteractableObject.
+Attach to a object with InteractableObject.
 <br>
 Public var descriptions
 <br>